EricGomesGregory/DnD-Wulfgar/Wulfgar/Equipment/Misc/3-Rare/Rings.md

 A small silver ring shaped like a cat circling the wearers finger, with a pair of moonstones for eyes.

 ***Attunement Ritual.***
-To attune to this item you must put on the ring during a night where the moon is visible.
+To attune to this item you must put on the ring while under moonlight.

 ***Nine Lives.***
 this item has up to 9 charges.
 While attuned to this item you have resistance to falling damage.
 If you take falling damage that would reduce your hit points to 0 or outright kill you, you instead you are reduced to 1 hit point and a charge is consumed.